-CHAIRMAN'S CORPORATE GOVERNANCE STATEMENT
+CHAIR'S CORPORATE GOVERNANCE STATEMENT

-As Chairman of the Board of Directors of Haydale Graphene Industries Plc (Haydale or the Company/Group as the context requires), it is my responsibility to ensure that Haydale has both sound corporate governance and an effective Board.
-This is achieved by maintaining a corporate governance framework that includes regular meetings of the board and its committees, with informative, relevant and timely management information flow.
-We have introduced effective Board evaluation practices and will carry out a regular review of our governance processes to ensure we are constantly improving.
-The Board members have extensive experience of managing AIM Companies, including detailed knowledge of the AIM Rules and the Market Abuse Regulations.
-Haydale has decided to adopt the Quoted Companies Alliance Corporate Governance (QCA Code) and this report follows the structure of these guidelines and explains how we have applied the guidance.
-The Board considers that the Group complies with the QCA Code in all respects.
-A full overview of the Company's compliance with the QCA Code is provided below.
+As Chair of the Board of Directors of Haydale Graphene Industries Plc (“Haydale”, the “Group” or the “Company”), it is my responsibility to ensure that Haydale has both sound corporate governance and an effective Board.
+This is achieved by maintaining a corporate governance framework that includes regular meetings of the Board and its committees, with informative, relevant and timely information flow.
+The Board members have extensive experience of managing AIM companies, including knowledge of the AIM Rules and the Market Abuse Regulations.
+Haydale adopts the Quoted Companies Alliance Corporate Governance Code (“QCA Code”) and this report follows its structure and explains how we have applied it.
+The principal methods of communicating our application of the QCA Code are in the 2022 Annual Report and through our website, at www.haydale.com.

 1. Establish a strategy and business model which promotes long-term value for shareholders